dariomasante/bnspatial/README.md

 # bnspatial
-Function wrapper for the spatial implementation of Bayesian Network in R and more
+Function wrapper for the spatial implementation of Bayesian Networks in R and more